prismlab/retro-concurrency/PLDI_response/response.md

 would obscure the presentation.
 Hence, we avoided encoding one-shot semantics.

-Since the exactly-once use of continuations is an expectation not enforced by the compiler, the semantics would not change.
+Since the exactly-once use of continuations is an expectation not enforced by the compiler, the semantics would not change due to this requirement.
 In the final version, we shall state upfront (in Section 4.2) that the dynamic semantics aims to model stack manipulation.

 Hillerstrom et al. [29] do not model C and OCaml stacks explicitly.
 [29] is also in a setting with an effect system.
 Hence, programs with unhandled effects would